lhlong/Embedding-Visualization-T-SNE/README.md

 ## Try with your dataset

-1. Prepare *.tsv files
+### 1. Prepare *.tsv files

 *.tsv have 2 files:
-- meta.tsv: contains labels of all images
+- meta.tsv: contains label of all images
-- vecs.tsv: conntains vector embedding of all images
+- vecs.tsv: contains vector embedding of all images

-In this examples, I use face images, and vector embedding is created by [InsightFace pretraind models](https://github.com/deepinsight/insightface).
+In this examples, I use face images, and vector embedding is created by [InsightFace pretrained models](https://github.com/deepinsight/insightface).

-2. Prepare sprites image
+### 2. Prepare sprites image
-Sprites image is created by concatation all your input images.
+Sprites image is created by concatenating all your input images.

-View `create_sprites.py` files and try to RUN it:
+Look at `create_sprites.py` file & try to RUN it:

 > `python create_sprites.py`